Ballets Russes: George Balanchine

 Born Giorgi Melitonovitch Balanchivadze in Saint Petersburg, George Balanchine was trained at the Imperial School of Ballet.
 His education there was interrupted by the Russian Revolution of 1917.
 Balanchine graduated in 1921, after the school reopened.
 He subsequently studied music theory, composition, and advanced piano at the Petrograd Conservatory, graduating in 1923.
 During this time, he worked with the corps de ballet of the Mariinsky Theater.
 In 1924, Balanchine (and his first wife, ballerina Tamara Geva) fled to Paris while on tour of Germany with the Soviet State Dancers.
 He was invited by Sergei Diaghilev to join the Ballets Russes as a choreographer.

 The designers

 Diaghilev invited the collaboration of contemporary fine artists in the design of sets and costumes.
-These included Alexandre Benois, Léon Bakst, Nicholas Roerich, Georges Braque, Natalia Goncharova, Mikhail Larionov, Pablo Picasso, Coco Chanel, Henri Matisse, André Derain, Joan Miró, Giorgio de Chirico, Salvador Dalí, Ivan Bilibin, Juan Gris, Pavel Tchelitchev, Maurice Utrillo, and Georges Rouault.
+These included Alexandre Benois, Léon Bakst, Nicholas Roerich, Georges Braque, Natalia Goncharova, Mikhail Larionov, Marie Laurencin, Pablo Picasso, Coco Chanel, Henri Matisse, André Derain, Joan Miró, Giorgio de Chirico, Salvador Dalí, Ivan Bilibin, Juan Gris, Pavel Tchelitchev, Maurice Utrillo, and Georges Rouault.

 Their designs contributed to the groundbreaking excitement of the company's productions.
 The scandal caused by the premiere performance in Paris of Stravinsky's The Rite of Spring has been partly attributed to the provocative aesthetic of the costumes of the Ballets Russes.

 While they created amazing works most of the designers were not trained in theater but started out as studio painters.